 Any number of jammers will do, from 2 to 2000!
 Running a small jam when you are getting started is an organiser it totally fine.
-We want as many people as possible to feel confident running a jam site in their location if there isn't a GGJ you can attend.
+We want as many people as possible to feel confident running a jam site in their location if there isn't a GGJ Online site in your area.

 Are there any other requirements to host a jam site?

-A jam site does not require these items for being part of the Global Game Jam®, but are niceties you might want to consider for your participants as well:
+A jam site does not require these items for being part of the Global Game Jam®, but are things you might want to consider for your participants as well:

 - Access to common game development tools and/or ability to download and install software.
-You might want to download this software onto machines or thumbdrives before the GGJ date to ease the use of the networks at the beginning of the event.
+You should encourage jammers to download this software onto their machines before the GGJ date to minimize the time spent on preparing their work environment during jam hours.
 Also be aware of the resources many companies make available to jammers, listed here.

 Do I need to register on the Global Game Jam website?

 Yes.
 In order to create a site you will need an account on the GGJ website.
 When applications for jam sites are open, just click the 'Start a Jam Site' button on the homepage, and this will allow you to create a new site, or log in as existing user.